 Ohio EPA's Trophic Index Criterion (TIC) is an index that looks at the measures of nutrients, benthic algae, dissolved oxygen, and the biological components and assigns points to ranges of each indicator.
-Nutrients were assessed in 2013.
-For Big Creek the samples collected showed average concentrations of total phosphorus at 0.10 mg/L and DIN at 0.57 mg/L. Based on these concentrations, the Big Creek site for the nutrient component of the TIC indicates that the nutrient concentrations are acceptable because they are typical of healthy streams in working landscapes.
+Nutrients were assessed in 2014.
+For Big Creek at RM 0.15 and RM 1.00, the samples collected showed average concentrations of total phosphorus at 0.14mg/L and 0.16mg/L and DIN at 0.69 mg/L and 0.73mg/L, respectively.
+Based on these concentrations, the nutrient component of the TIC indicates that concentrations are acceptable because they are typical of healthy streams in working landscapes.